charleennewland/blog/kaizen_workshops.md

 </p>
 <h5 align="center"> Source: Vecteezy</h1>

 Welcome, 2024, even though we're almost through January!
 As we dive into this 'brand-new' year, it's time for new beginnings, setting goals, adopting healthier lifestyles, hitting the gym, and learning new languages—improvements galore.
-So, in the spirit of positive changes, let's kick off this January blog with a focus on Kaizen.
+So, in the spirit of positive changes, let's kick off this January blog with a focus on kaizen.
 Buckle up, 2024—we're ready for the ride!

 In one of my earlier blogs, where I delved into the definition of [Continuous Improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md), I mentioned the term 'kaizen.'
-The term 'Kaizen' is Japanese for 'change' (kai) and 'good' (zen), emphasizing the constant pursuit of improvement.
+The term 'kaizen' is Japanese for 'change' (kai) and 'good' (zen), emphasizing the constant pursuit of improvement.
 According to [1], kaizen was first used in manufacturing settings, but now it's often used in service business processes to drive small changes regularly—reducing waste and continuously improving productivity, safety, and effectiveness.
 <p align="center">
 <img width="55
   0" height="300" src="https://github.com/charleennewland/blog/assets/138404574/f223bfb1-a8c9-491c-a67e-a30b21ab41f7/460/300">
 </p>

-There are many definitions for Kaizen in academic work, but in this post, I will focus on the definition of Imai because it emphasizes the more practical elements, particularly from an organizational hierarchy perspective.
+There are many definitions for kaizen in academic work, but in this post, I will focus on the definition of Imai because it emphasizes the more practical elements, particularly from an organizational hierarchy perspective.
 It also highlight the difference between kaizen and innovation.

-In [2] Imai differentiates between two types of improvement: Kaizen and innovation.
-Kaizen means gradual improvements through continuous efforts, while innovation involves substantial improvements achieved by investing in new technology or equipment.
-In the context of Kaizen, management has two key functions: maintenance and improvement.
+In [2] Imai differentiates between two types of improvement: kaizen and innovation. kaizen means gradual improvements through continuous efforts, while innovation involves substantial improvements achieved by investing in new technology or equipment.
+In the context of kaizen, management has two key functions: maintenance and improvement.
 Maintenance involves preserving current technologies and standards through training and discipline, ensuring adherence to procedures.
 Improvement focuses on elevating existing standards.
 (Figure 1).

 In figure 1, there's an image called the Kaizen flag.
 If we draw a horizontal line at each organizational level (as depicted in the picture below), it helps us know how much each level in the organization should focus on innovation, kaizen and maintenance activities.